Building Healthy Minds + Bodies, Together.

 Big changes are in store for our community!
 We are excited to announce that the Two Rivers YMCA and Rock Island Public Library have teamed up to open a new shared facility in Rock Island at the former Tri-City Jewish Center.

 The YMCA and Library have been meeting the social service needs of Rock Island for well over one hundred and thirty years.
 Together we have a successful history of serving as a complement to the school systems and other service organizations, with community-based strategic plans and mission-based programming.

-As we look to serve youth and families in the future, we seek to raise $7.8 million to acquire and modernize the existing building in Rock Island for shared use.
+As we look to serve youth and families in the future, we are raising funds to modernize the existing building in Rock Island for shared use.
 To-date we are proud to have over 400 donors including individuals, families, businesses, and foundations contribute to the project and 75 volunteers involved in the campaign!
 We aim to raise the remaining funds by the end of the summer while starting on construction, and anticipate opening the new facility to the public in late 2022!

 Because we are stronger together and can have a greater impact on the community.
 We have many of the same people who use our facilities, so a shared facility will be more convenient and maximize resources.
 What’s more is we can avoid duplication of services/programs through collaborative activities!
 Our community is changing and this facility embraces the new programs and services our community needs such as meeting spaces, technology access, and affordable childcare and healthy living opportunities.

 - Affordable Health and Wellness: Through the Y's Income-Based Membership program no one will be turned away due to the inability to pay.

 - Accessible and Welcoming Place for All: We will welcome people of all ages and backgrounds, and embrace opportunities to support historically marginalized populations.
 This location is centrally located, in a walkable neighborhood, along existing bus routes and walking distance to 6 schools!